spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 In order to create the stage plugin, we first have to define three classes.
 The three classes that we need to define are our Stage Input, Stage Output Context, and Stage Output Outputs.

 **SimpleStage Input**
 SimpleStage Input is what our stage needs to use to do its job.
 The stage input comes from the Spinnaker UI.
-First we have to create a class that will be used as our Stage input.
+First, we have to create a class that will be used as our Stage input.
 In this example, the plugin will take the max time to wait.
 ```
 @Data
 class RandomWaitInput {